liferay/liferay-docs/discover/portal/articles/business-productivity/creating-simple-applications/03-creating-custom-displays.markdown

     </#if>

-![Figure 9: This display template shows the Full Name field, a small version of the image uploaded as a Profile Picture, and the .](../../../images/ddl-display-template.png)
+![Figure 11: This display template shows the *Full Name* field, a small version of the image uploaded as a *Profile Picture*, and the *Tell us an interesting...* field.](../../../images/ddl-display-template.png)

 As you can see, using the template editor's functionality to access a Data Definition's records and fields is easy, and you can assemble a display template